DarkGeekMS/ApeX-Server/public/docs/source/index.md

 ## deleteUser
 Delete a user from the application by the admin or self-delete (Account deactivation).

+<br><small style="padding: 1px 9px 2px;font-weight: bold;white-space: nowrap;color: #ffffff;-webkit-border-radius: 9px;-moz-border-radius: 9px;border-radius: 9px;background-color: #3a87ad;">Requires authentication</small>
-Success Cases :
+###Success Cases :
-1) return true to ensure that the user is deleted successfully. failure Cases:
+1. return true to ensure that the user is deleted successfully (status code 200).

+###Failure Cases:
+1. Invalid token (status code 400).
-1) user fullname (ID) is not found.
+2. User fullname (ID) is not found (status code 500).
-2) NoAccessRight the token is not the site admin or the same user token id.
+3. UnAuthorized Deletion the token is not the site admin or the same user token id (status code 300).
+4. Wrong password confirmation in case of account deactivation (status code 403).

 > Example request: